AswinBarath/Smart-brain-api/README.md

 # Smart-brain-api
-The Face Recogntion API for Smart-brain react app
+The Face Recognition API for Smart-brain react app